 LinkedIn Live and LinkedIn Events are complementary features, helping marketers stream live video content to their event attendees.

-In order to be able to use LinkedIn Live, you’ll need to be a whitelisted user.
-Only then can you create an event, mark it as “online-only,” and open your third-party broadcast tool (StreamYard, Restream, Wirecast, etc.) for streaming on the day of the event.
+Once you’re eligible, you can create an event, mark it as “online-only,” and use a third-party broadcast tool like StreamYard, Restream, or Wirecast to stream on the day of the event.

 To access LinkedIn Live Video, the platform needs to grant broadcast access to you as an individual member or on behalf of a Page.
 This is done based on a set of criteria.